RavensbourneWebMedia/UX-design/sessions/session-02.md

 This can be a spin-off of the story you came up with in class, or a completely new story.

 Write it in MarkDown, then push it to your fork of this project on GitHub (inside the `students > {yourName}` folder).

+### From last week

+Also, if you haven't done / published the post from last week yet (the one about [your learning goals for this unit](https://github.com/RavensbourneWebMedia/Blogging/blob/master/what-are-my-learning-goals.md)), please push it to your fork of this project on GitHub (inside the `students > {yourName}` folder).
+Ideally as a MD file, because we don't like MS Word :)